Unix security: User groups

-Users under Unix style operating systems often belong to managed groups with specific access permissions.
-This enables users to be grouped by the level of access they have to this system.
 Many Unix implementations add an additional layer of security by requiring that a user be a member of the wheel user privileges group in order to access the su command.

 Root access

 Most Unix and Unix-like systems have an account or group which enables a user to exact complete control over the system, often known as a root account.
 If access to this account is gained by an unwanted user, this results in a complete breach of the system.
 A root account however is necessary for administrative purposes, and for the above security reasons the root account is seldom used for day to day purposes (the sudo program is more commonly used), so usage of the root account can be more closely monitored.

-Root access "as it should be" can be visualised by those familiar with the Superman stories using the following analogy:

-Using a root account is rather like being Superman; an administrator's regular user is more like Clark Kent.
-Clark Kent becomes Superman for only as long as necessary, in order to save people.
-He then reverts to his "disguise".
-Root access should be used in the same fashion.
-The Clark Kent disguise doesn't really restrict him though, as he is still able to use his super powers.
-This is analogous to using the sudo program.

 User and administrative techniques

-Unix has many tools that can improve security if used properly by users and administrators.

 Passwords

-Selecting a strong password and guarding it properly are probably the most important things a user can do to improve Unix security.
+Selecting strong passwords and guarding them properly are important for Unix security.

-In Unix systems, the essential information about users is stored under the file /etc/passwdThis file keeps track of the users registered in the system and their main definitions.
-Passwords, or more correctly, the hash of the password, can also be stored in the same place.
-The entries in /etc/passwd occupy exactly one line each, and have the following form: